debops/debops/docs/ansible/roles/debops.slapd/defaults-detailed.rst

          olcOverlay: '{0}syncprov'

 Define a basic Access Control List, based on the `example security policy`__.
-This is an example of an object with `X-ORDERED`__ type attributes.
+This is an example of an object with `X-ORDERED`__ type attributes, which will be added automatically by the ``ldap_attrs`` module included in DebOps.

 .. __: http://www.zytrax.com/books/ldap/ch5/step2.html#step2
 .. __: https://tools.ietf.org/html/draft-chu-ldap-xordered-00